 Use "Good" Oils

 This one is especially true for anyone who may use an over the counter wax or sugar hair removal product above the lip or on the chin to remove facial hair.
 Often, these products come with an oil to use after waxing to help remove sticky residue, and depending on the ingredients, they can be pore clogging.
-To clean your skin after waxing, stick to oils like sweet almond oil or neem oil, which may be less comedogenic and less likely to clog pores.
+To clean your skin after waxing, stick to lighter oils like sweet almond oil or neem oil, which may be less likely to clog pores.

 Add a Retinoid to Your Routine

 If OTC Methods Don't Help, Talk to Your Derm About a Prescription

 If you find yourself battling chronic acne around your mouth, or notice flare ups at certain times of the month, talking to your dermatologist about topical or oral prescriptions may save yourself, and your skin, from unnecessary stress.
-“For a few or solitary cysts, a topical treatment may be enough,” says Dr. Williams.
-For topical prescription meds, Dr. Kraffert recommends Aklief Gel, which features the retinoid trifarotene, and Epiduo Forte Gel, which contains adapalene, a retinoid, along with benzoyl peroxide.
-If you have severe cystic acne, especially those that leave you with marks or scars, Dr. Williams recommends talking to your doctor about oral medication.
+“For a few or solitary cysts, a topical treatment may be enough,” says Williams.
+For topical prescription meds, Kraffert recommends Aklief Gel, which features the retinoid trifarotene, and Epiduo Forte Gel, which contains adapalene, a retinoid, along with benzoyl peroxide.
+If you have severe cystic acne, especially those that leave you with marks or scars, Williams recommends talking to your doctor about oral medication.

 Ask Your Dermatologist About Chemical Peels

 Seek in-office treatments when possible.
 “For acne around the mouth, I recommend medication based on the severity of the condition.
-I take a very hands-on approach to acne—by combining home medications and in-office procedures,” says Dr. Williams. “[In-office] l have access to our trusted procedures for face and body acne such as chemical peels and my favorite, Lumenis’ M22 Acne IPL.”
+I take a very hands-on approach to acne—by combining home medications and in-office procedures,” says Williams. “[In-office] l have access to our trusted procedures for face and body acne such as chemical peels and my favorite, Lumenis’ M22 Acne IPL.”